jekymin8232/vitalguardai-com/VitalGuard_AI_complete_V47_1_Audit_Scope_Map.md

 **Baron Morgan J. (mcorpai.org)** — *Please collaborate to help achieve self-sufficiency.*

-In this technological architecture, a "Baron" represents the sovereign authority to build and govern an independent castle.
-Reducing such an architect to the role of a mere employee leaves no room for radical innovation or long-term public-interest growth.
-When this infrastructure scales—when a baron becomes a count—the open-source castle expands, creating a decentralized and secure digital haven for many more people to build, collaborate, and thrive together.
+A baron is a title associated with the authority to build and govern a castle.
+Reducing such a figure to the role of a mere employee leaves no room for open-source innovation or long-term growth.
+When a baron becomes a count, the open-source castle expands, creating space for many more people to build, collaborate, and thrive together.

+As an open-source pioneer who refuses to be confined to the structural limits of conventional employment, the mission is to expand this foundational architecture into a scalable, decentralized ecosystem—creating a secure digital haven where developers, human rights defenders, and citizens can build, collaborate, and thrive together.

-An open-source pioneer should not be confined to the structural limits of conventional employment.
-For this reason, this project is built on the absolute core principle of self-reliance through **zero external dependencies**.
+This project is built on the core principle of absolute self-reliance through **zero external dependencies**.

-With official validation from the **OTF Security Lab** as a key technical milestone, the immediate goal is to secure a **$100,000** global Internet freedom grant.
+With official validation from the **OTF Security Lab** as a key technical milestone, our immediate goal is to secure a **$100,000** global Internet freedom grant.
 Building on that international foundation, the project aims to leverage technology-matching funding in South Korea to establish the **Offline-First AI Security Lab** dedicated to developing resilient security technologies for environments affected by censorship, internet shutdowns, and network disruption.

 The long-term vision is to foster a sustainable public-interest technology ecosystem that advances digital resilience, technological independence, and global Internet freedom.